Novo Hamburgo: Emancipation

 In the mid-1920s, Novo Hamburgo was a sub district of São Leopoldo.
 At this time, the shoe industry was in full swing and there was an intense expansion of trade and an abundance of work for the service providers in the region.
 In 1924 this expansion prompted a group of men to create a committee with the goal of achieving emancipation for the district.
 These men were: Jacob Kroeff Neto, Pedro Adams Filho, Leopodo Petry, André Klipp, Julius Kunz, José João Carlos Martins and Carlos Dienstbach.

 On three occasions letters sent to the São Leopoldo council requesting emancipation were denied.
 Faced with this rejection the group decided to send the request to the state government.
 The governor at that time was Borges de Medeiros who subsequently asked the commission to submit a formal application including voter signatures requesting emancipation.

 Three years later on the 5 April 1927, Borges de Medeiros signed decree number 3818, known as "The order Gold" creating the municipality Novo Hamburgo.
 On the same day decree number 3819 was signed creating an administration with a constitutional basis and allowing for the nomination of a temporary mayor.
 The document gave a maximum period of two months to hold an election for mayor and councillors.

 Jacob Kroeff Netto was named the first Provisional Mayor of Novo Hamburgo by Borges, under decree number 3820.

 Geography

+Novo Hamburgo is located in the south-central part of the Southern region of Brazil, at latitude 29°40'40" South and longitude 51°07'51" West.
+It currently forms part of the Porto Alegre Intermediate Geographic Region and the Novo Hamburgo-São Leopoldo Immediate Geographic Region.